Everest Base Camp Trek - 12 Days

 • An English-speaking guide is provided.
 For more than 6 trekkers, 1 assistance guide is added.

-• Cover all the expenses, including meals, lodging, insurance, transportation, flights, and any other necessary costs.
+• Cover all their expenses, like meals, lodging, insurance, transportation, flights, and other necessary expenses.

 Permits and Expenses